Click on the picture to see a movie of a grinding machine in action.

 or, (E.P.
 FL)=(Exit)*{(Telescope FL)/(Entrance)}

-Exit Pupil = your eye's widest diameter {usually 6mm}
+Exit Pupil = your eye's widest diameter {typically 6mm}

 The nice part is this works for any telescope!